acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 |||Summon minion attacking for `s + 1` with `2(d + 1)` HP with 2 `malleable` and `fading`|||
 |||Summon minion attacking for `s + 1` with `2(d + 1) + 3` HP with `anger` and `fading`|||

 and some details about `Support Slime`.
-The slime will be attacking for $$s + 7$$, will have hp of $$4d + 10$$, will increase `dexterity` of the main enemy by 1, and die at the end of its turn.
+The slime will be attacking for $$ s + 4$$, will have hp of $$4d + 14$$, will increase `dexterity` of the main enemy by 1, and die at the end of its turn.
 It however will split/get interrupted if brought to half health (like other slimes).
 It will split into two slimes where one of the slimes will raise the main enemy's `strength` by 1.
 Here's a visual:

 <img src="assets/img/slime_def.png"  />